MicrosoftDocs/mixed-reality/mrtk-unity/mrtk3-graphicstools/contributing.md

 ### Conceptual documentation

-For updating the conceptual docs, the Mixed Reality docs repository lives [here](https://github.com/MicrosoftDocs/mixed-reality).
+When you're updating the conceptual docs, you can find Mixed Reality docs repository lives [here](https://github.com/MicrosoftDocs/mixed-reality).

-Start by following these [recomendations for contributing to Microsoft docs](https://docs.microsoft.com/en-us/contribute/) and the guide for [Contributing to Mixed Reality developer documentation](https://github.com/MicrosoftDocs/mixed-reality/blob/docs/mixed-reality-docs/mr-dev-docs/CONTRIBUTING.md)

 >[!Tip]
 >Articles related to GraphicsTools can be found in this folder [mixed-reality/mrtk-unity/mrtk3-graphicstools/](https://github.com/MicrosoftDocs/mixed-reality/tree/docs/mrtk-unity/mrtk3-graphicstools)

+Start by following these [recommendations for contributing to Microsoft docs](/contribute/) and the guide for [Contributing to Mixed Reality developer documentation](https://github.com/MicrosoftDocs/mixed-reality/blob/docs/mixed-reality-docs/mr-dev-docs/CONTRIBUTING.md)